Achievable logoAchievable logo

 • Relieved by rest

-• Caused by fixed stenosis of coronary arteries which cannot increase blood supply on exertion
+• Caused by fixed stenosis of coronary arteries, which cannot increase blood supply during exertion

 • ECG shows ST depression and/or T wave insertion